-We offer traditional Rite II Eucharist worship services at 9:00 AM and 11:00 AM each Sunday.
+Typically, we offer traditional Rite II Eucharist worship services at 9:00 AM and 11:00 AM each Sunday.
 During the summer, there is a single service at 10:00 AM.
+During this current time, we offer an Outside Worship Service at 10 AM and a Facebook Live Worship Service at 11 AM.

 Nursery care is available at 11:00 AM (10:00 AM in the summer).
 We are an inter-generational church; therefore, we welcome older children at our worship services so they can begin to grow in their faith.